-As mentioned in Section 6.2.2, Stern [43] observed that Knuth's [20] advice to drop the low-order bits and keep LCG parameters secret is not sufficient for cryptographic security.
-Frieze et al. [12] used the LLL algorithm [31] to provide a practical reconstruction algorithm.
-More recently, however, Contini [6] showed that secret truncated linear congruential generators may not necessarily be insecure for properly chosen parameters, giving hope that the obfuscation provided by PCG's permutation functions may also be sufficient to make the problem hard.
-The use of xor folding in PCG-XSL-RR is somewhat reminiscent of the shrinking generator proposed by Coppersmith et al. [7] (which combined two generators with xor), but it is probably more akin to Meier & Staffelbach's self-shrinking generator variant [37], which has suffered cryptographic attack (e.g., Zenner et al. [47, 48]), although these attacks appear to be computationally expensive.
+As mentioned in Section 6.2.2, Stern [1987] observed that Knuth's [1981] advice to drop the low-order bits and keep LCG parameters secret is not sufficient for cryptographic security.
+Frieze et al. [1988] used the LLL algorithm [Lenstra et al. 1982] to provide a practical reconstruction algorithm.
+More recently, however, Contini [2005] showed that secret truncated linear congruential generators may not necessarily be insecure for properly chosen parameters, giving hope that the obfuscation provided by PCG's permutation functions may also be sufficient to make the problem hard.
+The use of xor folding in PCG-XSL-RR is somewhat reminiscent of the shrinking generator proposed by Coppersmith et al. [1994] (which combined two generators with xor), but it is probably more akin to Meier & Staffelbach's self-shrinking generator variant [1994], which has suffered cryptographic attack (e.g., Zenner et al. [2001; 2006]), although these attacks appear to be computationally expensive.

-A good general description of possible cryptographic attacks on a random number generator is given by Kelsey et al. [19], and PCG has at least been designed with those attacks in mind, but currently lacks a full cryptographic analysis.
-In contrast, there are several generators that have had a such an analysis-Schneier & Ferguson [10, 11] present Fortuna (a successor to Yarrow [18]), a modern cryptographically secure generator that takes special care to ensure it is seeded in a safe way.
+A good general description of possible cryptographic attacks on a random number generator is given by Kelsey et al. [1998], and PCG has at least been designed with those attacks in mind, but currently lacks a full cryptographic analysis.
+In contrast, there are several generators that have had a such an analysis-Schneier & Ferguson [2003; 2010] present Fortuna (a successor to Yarrow [Kelsey et al. 2000]), a modern cryptographically secure generator that takes special care to ensure it is seeded in a safe way.
 Fortuna's goal is excellent cryptographic security for use as a stream cipher, rather than a fast rate of random-number generation.
 In general, generators designed for stream ciphers may not have the same concerns about statistical properties (such as uniformity) compared to general-purpose random number generators.
-For example, Arc4Random is not uniform [39, 2].
+For example, Arc4Random is not uniform [Mister and Tavares 1999; Basu et al. 2008].